- Could you tell us something about you and your passion?

-Now I apply what I learned to rock climbing – hence, Conscious Climbing and The Conscious Climber brand.
+Now I apply what I learned to rock climbing – hence, Conscious Climbing and The Conscious Climber.

 - What inspires/motivates you for the rock climbing?

-I’m inspired by feeling a the experience of “effortless effort”.
+I’m inspired by the feeling of “effortless effort”.

-This “flow state” is fascinating to me, because what I’ve learned is that it’s a real state of being that can be achieved in everyday life.
+This “flow state” is fascinating to me, because what I’ve learned is that it’s a real state of being that can be achieved in everyday life to.
 It’s described as unity consciousness; when mind, body and soul are working together, in harmony.